tankorsmash/BuildUpTheBase_bugreports/README.md

 # Build Up The Base: Bug Tracker

-This repo is for reporting bugs for the Android incremental [Build Up The Base](https://i.imgur.com/94OKPVG.png?1) which can be played [here].
+This repo is for reporting bugs for the Android incremental [Build Up The Base](https://i.imgur.com/94OKPVG.png?1) which can be played [here](https://play.google.com/store/apps/details?id=com.tankorsmash.buildupthebase).

 ### Reporting